ABOUT PABLO HERAS-CASADO

 Credit Sonja Werner

-Pablo Heras-Casado enjoys an unusually varied conducting career – encompassing the great symphonic and operatic repertoire, historically-informed performance, and cutting-edge contemporary scores.
-In December 2011, he was announced Principal Conductor of Orchestra of St. Luke’s, beginning a four-year term including concerts on OSL's Carnegie Hall Orchestra Series.
+Pablo Heras-Casado enjoys an unusually varied conducting career—encompassing the great symphonic and operatic repertoire, historically informed performance, and cutting-edge contemporary scores.
+He has served as principal conductor of Orchestra of St. Luke's since 2011.

-In 2013/2014, Heras-Casado debuts with the New York Philharmonic, Philadelphia Orchestra, London Symphony Orchestra, Philharmonia Orchestra, and Gewandhaus Orchester Leipzig – as well as at the Metropolitan Opera, where he conducts Verdi's Rigoletto.
-He returns to Carnegie Hall and the Caramoor Music Festival with OSL, and conducts Beethoven's Symphony No. 9 at the New Year's concerts of Staatskapelle Berlin.
-Other highlights include return performances with the San Francisco Symphony, Münchner Philharmoniker, Royal Concertgebouw Orchestra, Rotterdam Philharmonic Orchestra, and Ensemble intercontemporain.
-He also tours with Freiburger Barockorchester and guest conducts a series of concert and opera performances at the Mariinsky Theatre.
+In the 2013/2014 season, Heras-Casado debuted with the New York Philharmonic, London Symphony Orchestra, Philharmonia Orchestra, and Gewandhaus Orchester Leipzig—as well as at the Metropolitan Opera, conducting Verdi's Rigoletto.
+Other highlights included return performances with the San Francisco Symphony, Münchner Philharmoniker, Royal Concertgebouw Orchestra, Rotterdam Philharmonic Orchestra, and Ensemble intercontemporain.
+He also toured with Freiburger Barockorchester and conducted several concert and opera performances at the Mariinsky Theatre.

-Recognized also for his work with contemporary music, Heras-Casado is a laureate of the 2007 Lucerne Festival conductors' forum.
-In Summer 2013, he returns for the third time to co-direct the festival's Academy at the personal invitation of Pierre Boulez.
+Recognized for his work with contemporary music, Heras-Casado is a laureate of the 2007 Lucerne Festival conductors' forum.
+In summer 2013, he returned for the third time to co-direct the festival's Academy at the personal invitation of Pierre Boulez.

 Heras-Casado is the holder of the Medalla de Honor of the Rodriguez Acosta Foundation, and in February 2012 was awarded the Golden Medal of Merit by the Council of Granada, his hometown, of which he is also an Honorary Ambassador.
 His 2011 DVD recording of Kurt Weill’s Rise and Fall of the City of Mahagonny from Teatro Real received the Diapason d'Or.